obeli-sk/obelisk/README.md

 - [ ] [Deadline propagation](https://sre.google/sre-book/addressing-cascading-failures)
 - [ ] [Cancellation propagation](https://sre.google/sre-book/addressing-cascading-failures)
 - [ ] Queue capacity setting, adding backpressure to execution submission
-- [ ] Retry budget, disabling retries when the activity is failing certain % of requests
 - [ ] Ability to simulate behaviour of the system with injected failures
 - [ ] Notify activities.
 When called, thir return value must be supplied via an API endpoint.
 - [ ] An API for listing executions with their open notify activities.
 - [ ] Read only query function that can be called during an await point or after execution finishes.
 - [ ] Workflow snapshots for faster replay
 - [ ] Optional stdout,stderr persistence / forwarding
-- [ ] Dependency routing from a caller via an interface import to one of many components that export it.
+- [ ] Smart dependency routing from a caller via an interface import to one of many components that export it.
+- [ ] Smart retries - Retry budget, disabling retries when the activity is failing certain % of requests
+- [ ] Add jitter to retries

 # Building from source
 Set up the development dependencies using nix flakes: